-Her new film work, From Where We Land, examines second-generation Black British women and their relationship with identity, feelings of cultural displacement, and their relationship to Britain.
+Her new experimental film, From Where We Land, examines second-generation Black British women and their relationship with identity, feelings of cultural displacement, and their shared histories.

-The film will look at the contributions of the 1980s Black feminist movement in England and the legacies of first-generation children of African and Caribbean immigrants.
-The film incorporates archive footage of 1980s Britain and 16mm footage shot on location in Margate and south London.
+Informed by contributions of the 1980s Black feminist movement in England and the legacies of first-generation children of African and Caribbean immigrants, the film incorporates archive, VHS and 16mm footage.

 Ufuoma Essi (b.
 1995, London) is a video artist and filmmaker from Lewisham, south-east London.
 Essi studied at University College London, 2014–2018 and the University of Pennsylvania, 2016–2017.

 Previous exhibitions and screenings include Barbican Centre, London; Museum of Contemporary Art, Los Angeles; Croydon Art Store, London; Black Star Film Festival, Philadelphia; South London Gallery; and Chisenhale Studios, London.
 Essi has been selected for Bloomberg New Contemporaries 2020, and Syllabus VI (2020–21) a collaboratively produced alternative learning programme that supports ten artists across ten months.
 Forthcoming presentations include the culmination of a short digital residency with the Black Cultural Archives, curated by Languid Hands (Rabz Lansiquot and Imani Robinson).

 ABOUT THE RESIDENCY